What is Solar Net Metering and How Does it Work?

 When your house or business is net-metered, you'll see the meter run backwards, and that means, depending upon local policies, you may get a credit to hedge against the electricity you use from the grid when it's not sunny or at nighttime.
 You are then billed only for your "net" energy use.
 The excess energy generated gets put back to the grid for your neighbors to use.
-(Read about net metering for businesses on the SunPower Business Feed.)
+(Read about net metering for businesses.)

 The Benefits of Net Metering